Namadgi/biometry-web-sdk/README.md

 # biometry-sdk

 ## Overview
 The **Biometry Web SDK** is a software development kit designed to simplify the integration of Biometry's API services into your web application.
-Providing tools, UI components, and utilities enables biometric enrollment (face and voice), liveness checks, and user consent.
+Providing tools and utilities enables biometric enrollment (face and voice), liveness checks, and user consent.

 ## Table of Contents:
 - [Installation](#installation)